Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/350-thunderbolt-docking-station.md

 1. Boot into the system.
 1. Log into the system by using the proper login and password.
 1. Disconnect any charger from the DUT.
-1. Connect the docking station to the Thunderbolt port located on the casing of the DUT.
 1. Connect the charger plug to the docking station.
 1. Open a terminal window and run the following command: